Many of my patients report feeling “burnt out”.

 - Low iron – this is a common concern for women due to blood loss each month with menstrual cycles.

-- Burnt out adrenal glands or adrenal fatigue.
+- Burnt out adrenal glands or adrenal fatigue, more accurately known as HPA axis dysfunction.
 The adrenal glands are under-recognized as the source of a number of health problems.
 The adrenals are your stress glands.
 They help your body to deal with stress along with a host of other duties: blood pressure, blood sugar, hormone balance, and production of anti-inflammatories.
-Signs that the adrenals may not be working well include burn out, hypoglycemia, high/low or unstable blood pressure and presence of inflammatory or autoimmune conditions.
+Signs that the adrenals may not be working well include burn out, hypoglycemia, high/low or unstable blood pressure, and presence of inflammatory or autoimmune conditions.

 What is the naturopathic treatment for burn out?